Toby Gerhart: Professional career

-Baseball
+Pre-draft

 Gerhart was offered a lucrative contract to play baseball after the 2009 Major League Baseball Draft in June, but opted to play football during the 2009 college football season.

-Football

-Pre-Draft

 Due to his knee injury in 2007, he had a potential additional year of college football eligibility.
 He chose to forgo this additional year and entered the 2010 NFL Draft.